johnsonn573/ASM_code_repository/README.md

 ## Computing likelihoods

-To compute likelihoods at both the sample-level and global (i.e. all B-cell samples or all CLL samples), we used the following scripts:    \
+To compute likelihoods at both the sample-level and global levels (i.e. all B-cell samples or all CLL samples), we used the following scripts:    \
     \
 likelihood_global_CLL.R    \
 likelihood_B.R